ottie-ai/ottie-app-1/supabase/README.md

 - `membership` - Current workspace membership
 - `members` - Array of workspace members with profiles
 - `allWorkspaces` - Array of all workspaces user is a member of (with role)
+- `plans` - Array of all subscription plans (single source of truth for plan features)

 ### Example Usage
 ```sql